 - Bank of America – 60% = $300

-My major point of contention with the Christian debt companies is that rather than put together a repayment plan that is first and foremost, fair to your creditors, they instead put together one using the credit counseling terms the creditor wants or give preference to a creditor that pays the Christian credit counselor more for helping you.
+My major point of contention with the Christian debt companies is that rather than put together a repayment plan that is first and foremost, fair to you and your creditors; they instead put together one using the counseling terms the creditor wants or give preference to a creditor that pays the Christian credit counselor more for helping you.

-I hate to pull the old “What would Jesus drive” argument but if Jesus had credit card debt, would he rationalize making payments that were not fair because of his credit report or a late fee or would he try to be the fairest to all in repaying his debts?
+I hate to pull the old “What would Jesus drive” argument, but if Jesus had credit card debt, would he rationalize making payments that were not fair to all because of his credit report or a late fee, or would he try to be the fairest to all in repaying his debts?

-Is it not possible for you to find grace and comfort in knowing that you are following your core beliefs in your time of trouble maybe you need to ask yourself how fundamental your core beliefs really are?
+Is it impossible for you to find grace and comfort in knowing that you are following your core beliefs in your time of trouble maybe you need to ask yourself how fundamental your core beliefs really are?

-In times of problem debt, if you have strong faith, no matter what your religion, and believe in your religious core values then an approach to get out of debt based on love, honesty, fairness and faith is the wisest path to follow rather than one of self-serving interests.
+In times of problem debt, if you have strong faith, no matter what your religion, and belief in your religious core values, then an approach to get out of debt based on love, honesty, fairness, and faith is the wisest path to follow rather than one of the self-serving interests.

 However, if a creditor is unwilling to agree to a solution that you can safely meet, then let’s not forget that other solutions like bankruptcy are biblical as well.